tribixbite/awesome/README.md

 *   [praw-dev/asyncpraw](https://github.com/praw-dev/asyncpraw) - Async PRAW, an abbreviation for "Asynchronous Python Reddit API Wrapper", is a python package that allows for simple access to Reddit's API.
 *   [praw-dev/praw](https://github.com/praw-dev/praw) - PRAW, an acronym for "Python Reddit API Wrapper", is a python package that allows for simple access to Reddit's API.
 *   [CAB426/HomeAssistant-Owlet](https://github.com/CAB426/HomeAssistant-Owlet) - Owlet Custom Component for Home Assistant
-*   [LandGrey/pydictor](https://github.com/LandGrey/pydictor) - A powerful and useful hacker dictionary builder for a brute-force attack

 ## Shell